Campbell Diagram Simulator Back

 g is a dimensionless gyroscopic coupling.
 In real machines it depends on the ratio of the polar to transverse moment of inertia of the disk, the bearing layout, and the rotor's length-to-diameter ratio.
 Long generator rotors give roughly 0.05 to 0.10, while thicker rotating bodies such as flywheels and turbine disks give about 0.15 to 0.25.
 The slider here covers 0.00 to 0.30; setting it to zero degenerates to the classical model in which natural frequencies do not depend on speed.

-Synchronous excitation (1x) rotates with the shaft and so cannot directly excite the BW branch.
-Non-synchronous excitations such as fluid forces inside seals, rubbing, or internal friction, as well as external disturbances such as earthquakes, can excite BW, so it cannot be ignored entirely in design.
-This tool always shows BW as a dashed line but does not place red dots at its crossings: the FW x kx crossings (red dots) are the most important critical speeds in practice.
+Synchronous excitation (1x) rotates with the shaft and usually couples most directly to the FW branch.
+Non-synchronous excitations such as fluid forces inside seals, rubbing, or internal friction, as well as external disturbances such as earthquakes, can excite BW, so it cannot be ignored in design screening.
+This tool marks both FW and BW crossings and uses both branches for the nearest-margin calculation.

 The operating speed sits exactly on a resonance, so even a tiny unbalance grows into large vibration amplitude.
 This is the classical "passing through a critical speed" problem in rotor-dynamics textbooks.
 A brief passage during start-up or shutdown is fine because damping limits the amplitude, but staying on a critical speed in steady operation is forbidden.
 In the simulator's bar chart this corresponds to the yellow operating line touching the tip of one of the bars.
 The cure is either to move the operating speed so the margin is again 15 to 20 percent, or to push the critical speed out of the operating range by tuning stiffness and mass.